HyperAgents/hmas/CONTRIBUTING.md

 (inspired from https://mozillascience.github.io/working-open-workshop/contributing/ )

+(Ideas for the contributing doc : mentioning SAMOD and the dev tools by Maxime ??, How to use the rdfs:seeAlso and rdfs:comments ? e.g. rdfs:seeAlso may help to refer to issues ? and rdfs:comments can be used to give the definition of classes/props and some reflexions e.g. some conclusions of issues? )

 When contributing to this repository, please first discuss the change you wish to make :
 1. by opening an issue before ;
 2. discuss the problem with the different contributors ;